A REMOTE BAY VISITED BY UP TO

 & Northern Sea of Cortez

 Diving in the northern Sea of Cortez can be hit or miss unless you know about one unique gem: Bahia de Los Angeles.
-Bahia de Los Angeles national park is home to aggregations of up to 220 whale sharks between June and every October.
+Between June and October, Bahia de Los Angeles national park is home to aggregations of up to 220 whale sharks – the largest population of whale sharks anywhere on the west coast of Mexico.
 The whale sharks gather in the southern end of the bay which is where we suspect a local estuary is spilling nutrients into the water column providing tasty treats for the whale sharks.
-This is the largest population of whale sharks anywhere on the west coast of Mexico.

 The Sea of Cortez is one of two primary mating and breeding areas for dosidicus gigas, the Humboldt squid.
 They are reported by both scientists and fishermen to be in this area from May to October.
 The dosidicus is a curious, intelligent animal with the ability to change color in the blink of an eye.
 They are also equipped with eight arms plus two fearsome tentacles with rotating suckers lined with teeth to subdue their prey.